Rishi-prog731/eHealth/.github/ISSUE_TEMPLATE/00-bug_report.md

 **Does the bug persist in the most recent commit?**

-We recommend using the latest commit in the glitch branch in your projects.
+We recommend using the latest commit in the master branch in your projects.

 **What operating system and version are you using?**